Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Fact: Each dose is exactly the same.

-No matter the sex of the patient or the timing when a patient receives a dose of the vaccine, doses 1, 2, and 3 are the same each time.
+No matter the sex of the patient or the timing when a patient receives a dose of the vaccine, doses are the same.

 Fact: Clinical evidence finds no connection between increased sexual activity and the HPV vaccine.